IVF and Thyroid Health: Why It Matters and How to Manage It

 References

-- “Impact of thyroid disease on fertility and assisted conception” -Moon Kyoung Cho
+- “Impact of thyroid disease on fertility and how autoimmune disease impacts sperm production and fertility in assisted conception” -Moon Kyoung Cho

 - American Thyroid Association.
 “Thyroid and Fertility.”